fxboxed/eugo/content/turkey/specials/pools/_index.md

 They've got a bunch of outdoor pools, a private beach, and a _luxury spa_ where you can get your zen on.

 It's a great spot whether you're into golf or just want to chill by the water.

-You can easily [check availability on Expedia](https://www.tripadvisor.at/Hotel_Review-g312725-d663218-Reviews-Gloria_Serenity_Resort-Belek_Serik_District_Turkish_Mediterranean_Coast.html) for your dates.
+You can easily check availability on Expedia

 > Imagine yourself lounging by the pool with a cocktail in hand, the sun warming your skin, and not a single worry in the world.
 That's the kind of experience Gloria Serenity is aiming for.